rsync+hfsmode

 filename

-Combining --hfs-mode with --hard-links would cause file corruption on the destination filesystem.
-The current version of the patch will print an error message and exit if you try.
-Future versions might attempt to solve this problem more elegantly.
+Using rsync option --hard-links and --hfs-mode together would cause file corruption on the destination filesystem.
+The current version of rsync+hfsmode will print an error message and exit if you try.
+Future versions might resolve this problem more elegantly.

 To back up your home directory: